ebruchez/ebruchez.github.io/_posts/2023-07-27-televideo-912-terminal-3.md

 ### Cleaned schematics

 I produced a colorized and slightly cleaned version of the 5 pages of schematics!
-I used the Super Resolution function before getting the the documents printed.
+I used the Super Resolution function of [Pixelmator Pro](https://www.pixelmator.com/pro/) before getting the documents printed.
 This smoothes the original black and white scans to a good degree.

 ![Page 2 of the beautiful schematics](/assets/posts/televideo-912/2x/schematics-small.png){:standalone}